course-details-portlet

 Course content

-The course is taught and supervised in Norwegian.
-The focus of the course is the collection of condition data and the use of such data in analyzes used for decisions about the operation and maintenance of technical installations.
+The course focuses on the collection of condition data and the use of such data in decisions regarding the operation and maintenance of technical installations.

-The course is divided into the following 4 modules
+The course is divided into the following 4 modules:

-• Terminology related to predictive maintenance
+• Terminology

-• Establish goals and strategies for predictive maintenance
+• Establishing goals and strategies for PM

-• Management of predictive maintenance
+• Management of PM

-• Methodology for collecting condition data
+• Selected methods for collecting condition data

-• Methodology for analysis and washing of condition data
+• Processing of condition data

 • Mathematical/statistical models